Richard-W0/ElectricalDataModeler/readme.txt

-This is the main assignment for my programming course so there will be some limits set for how I can perfom things.
+This is the main assignment for my programming course so there will be some limits set for how I can perfom things and how the professor wants us to format things.
 Some relevant limitations are:

 1. Constructors and functions inside classes are forbidden.
 2. Files have to be opened and closed manually.